 Stick To What You Know

-Warrant Buffet, one of the most successful investors of all times, said “invest only what you know….and nothing more”.
+Warren Buffett, one of the most successful investors of all time, said “invest only what you know….and nothing more”.
 Investing can be a very complicated task.
 Furthermore, the average man does not have access to the resources, data nor analysis that finance professionals have at their fingertips.
 To make the process easier, invest in what you know.
-For example, If you are tech savvy, start out in the technology industry or if you work in and have a lot of knowledge in insurance, invest in the insurance industry.
+For example, if you are tech savvy, start out in the technology industry or if you work in and have a lot of knowledge in insurance, invest in the insurance industry.
 When you do this, you’re already familiar with the industry’s corporate leaders and innovators, jargons and future prospects.
 Armed with this knowledge, you’ll be able to perform better analysis and make more informed judgments about the investments that you want to make.
 This is not to say you shouldn’t explore industries outside of your expertise.
 You most certainly can.
 But when you’re just starting out, you want to start on a playing field that you’re familiar with.

 Determine Your Risk Tolerance